karthi209/preseed-iso/README.md

 - Make sure to place your Debian ISO inside the repository - the script will look for an .ISO file inside here, if you have multiple ISO files in this folder the script will chose the first one in alphabetical order.

 - You can update the preseed.cfg as per your requirement - the default as generic values that should be good enough for most test VMs.

+- Provide the disk letter when it prompts - give any disk letter that's not currently in use.

 ## Contributing